CortexIntelligentAutomation/docs/content/en/docs/2023.5/Reference/Exceptions/telnet/telnet-client-exception.md

 where:

-- `<host>` - the address of the telnet server that the telnet session was opened with.
+- `<host>` is the address of the telnet server that the telnet session was opened with.

 #### How to Fix